Outputs and Results

-These objectives are aligned with the following project results:
+These objectives are aligned to the following project results:

-CINE will use and develop existing and new technologies to gather and disseminate information accessible to a wider public and share knowledge with other SMEs within the creative and tourism industries.
+CINE brought together existing technologies and produced new technologies to gather and disseminate information accessible to a wider public and share their knowledge with other SMEs within the creative and tourism industries.
 We created teaching materials to improve the sector's ICT competencies in all areas of work: digitisation of objects and landscapes, maintenance of digital material, innovative dissemination methods including the concept of virtual travel.

 Output: Case Study Development

-Three of our case studies concern outdoor sites of historic importance which have already been excavated.
-Archaeological finds, research and existing resources provide us with rich datasets which we want to make more accessible to the visitors of the sites, and to the people who live close by.
+Three of our case studies concern outdoor sites of historic importance which have been excavated.
+Archaeological finds, research and existing resources provide us with rich datasets which we have aimed to make more accessible through visualising the past of these sites digitally.

 Case Study 1: Vágar

-Situated at Kabelvåg, Lofoten, Norway, this site was one of the most important economic centres in Norway in medieval times.
+Situated near Kabelvåg, Lofoten, Norway, this site was one of the most important economic centres in Norway in medieval times.
 The fishing town of Vágar was a buzzing centre of trade and craftsmanship.
-We will be using animations and augmented reality simulations to bring the past back to life.
-Museum Nord is leading on this case study in collaboration with Oslo University and Aurora Borealis Multimedia.
+Here we use animations and augmented reality simulations to bring the past back to life via a situated simulation.
+Museum Nord, Oslo University and Aurora Borealis Multimedia have developed this site.

 Case Study 2: Strath of Kildonan

-Digital representations of the Strath of Kildonan and Helmsdale in North Scotland will be focussed on different research periods from Iron Age brochs and cairns to round houses, long houses and medieval castles.
-The models will be developed in collaboration with the community, conducting historical research, being involved in digital modelling and curated interpretation.
-This case study is led by Timespan in collaboration with St Andrews University.
+Three digital representations of the Strath of Kildonan and Helmsdale in North Scotland are focussed on different research periods from Iron Age brochs and cairns to round houses, long houses and medieval castles.
+The models have been developed in collaboration with the community, conducting historical research, being involved in digital modelling and curated interpretation.
+This case study was led by Timespan in close collaboration with St Andrews University.
 All models and research materials are available via the online exhibition REAL RIGHTS.

 Case Study 3: Skriðuklaustur

-This case study will explore and make visible the heritage network of the 16th-century monastery at Skriðuklaustur in Fljotsdalur Valley, East Iceland.
+This case study explores and makes visible the heritage network of the 16th-century monastery at Skriðuklaustur in Fljotsdalur Valley, East Iceland.
 A recent excavation has uncovered facts that show that the monastery served also as a local hospital.
-Gunnarsstofnun will lead the case study of advance mapping and gamification with help from Locatify and St Andrews University and in collaboration with associated partners, the Wilderness Center, the National Heritage Agency, Fljotsdalshreppur Municipality and Vatnajökull National Park.
+Gunnarsstofnun has led the case study of advance mapping and gamification with help from Locatify and St Andrews University and in collaboration with associated partners, the Wilderness Center, the National Heritage Agency, Fljotsdalshreppur Municipality and Vatnajökull National Park.

-The final case study that will be conducted in the small town Killybegs in Donegal, Ireland explores models of community co-production.
-Donegal County Museum and University of Ulster will be exploring what value communities place on their heritage on the example of St Catherines and how this can be brought to a wider public though new means of interpreting the past.
+The final case study conducted in the small town of Killybegs in Donegal, Ireland explores models of community co-production.
+Donegal County Museum and University of Ulster have been exploring what value communities place on their heritage on the example of St Catherines and how this can be brought to a wider public though new means of interpreting the past.
 Donegal County Museum and University of Ulster have also worked on another case study site, Inch Island, where they developed an innovative co-production method.

-All case studies will be tested and developed will all project partners, enabling valuable knowledge transfer and transnational project collaboration.
+All case studies have been tested and developed with the help of all project partners, enabling valuable knowledge transfer and transnational project collaboration.

 Output: Best Practice Guidelines

-Following on from the development of the case studies and the digital tools, we will produce best practice guidelines for the sectors and for anyone else who is interested.
+Following on from the development of the case studies and the digital tools, we have been producing best practice guidelines for the sectors and for anyone else who is interested.

 - the social role of the contemporary museum/heritage centre in a world affected by climate change, see for example REAL RIGHTS, Climate Change Application

-- virtual museums without walls including data and collection management
+- virtual museums without walls including data and collection management, see CINE GATE